Alert 1 of 1

 • Minor electrical work.
 Don’t try to rewire your home on your own (unless you’re a licensed electrician), but you can probably successfully install new light fixtures and change your light switch plates.

 • Install tiles.
 Think a new backsplash for your kitchen, new tiles for your bathroom floors and walls, and new floors for your kitchen and foyer.
 You’ll need to research exactly how to lay tiles, using a notched trowel to spread your tile adhesive in horizontal strokes.
 If you’re not comfortable with the installation of your new tiles, you can still save a buck by removing your old tiles with a hammer and chisel before calling in the experts to lay your new ones.
-We will be getting new flooring in our house and we will remove all the old carpet ourselves to save on labor.
+We will be getting new flooring in our house and will remove the old carpet ourselves to save on labor.
 We will definitely be paying a professional to put the new floors down but we are trying to cut costs where we can.

 Six questions to ask before tackling a project on your own